I often find myself worried about where my job might be in the future.

 It’s not that I worry that my current job will evaporate overnight (though that is a possibility for any and all of us).
 But it’s more of a general concern, because globalization continues its march onward.
 In general, I find that globalization continues to be a thrilling enterprise because I see what changes it is made in my own life and my own career; electronics really have gotten more exciting since expanding to the worldwide marketplace.
 The trend is most often notice is the one of general consolidation of duties of an engineer.
 What this means from an analog electronics perspective, is that my job as an engineer is shrinking.
 Many of my favorite companies (analog electronics companies) continue to make highly integrated components that I love talking about.
 In fact, this is why I started ChipReport.TV.
 I saw it is a general trend that engineers are expected to know more and more about parts without; no allowance is given for being told about them…they just need to know.
 So I sought to be the one to tell engineers about the parts.

 However, I ran into an interesting dilemma and got completely sidetracked from the project, as some of you probably noticed.
 But this article isn’t about parts, it’s about CNC machines; so let’s talk about the physical world.
 Specifically, let’s talk about 3-D printing.
 I have been interested in 3-D printing ever since I first heard about it.
 I’ve had the interesting opportunity to meet some people involved in the scene, including interviewing one of the former founders of MakerBot and others involved with that project and the Rep Rap project; I even know someone with a great 3D printing company in Cleveland.
 How cool is that?
-I wanted to buy my own machine for a long time, but never had the true justification in order to buy one (especially enough to get the permission for my wife).
+I wanted to buy my own machine for a long time, but never had the true justification in order to buy one.
 And so I have trudged along, watching newer and newer 3-D printers being announced.
 I’ve come close to clicking “Buy Now” on more than one occasion, but thankfully have never pulled the trigger.
 It’s not from lack of application nor lack of want, but simply the lack of justification for having a device that only prints plastic.
 In fact, let’s look at some of the applications I’ve seen in my own experience so far:

 - Mechanical prototypes